cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-19-the-most-important-technical-skill-in-my-career.md

 - For example, you can use EDA to analyze the dependencies of projects

-gglot leverages the Grammar of Graphics.
+ggplot leverages the Grammar of Graphics.

 # About charts